elupus/esphome-nibe/README.md

 An example of such a board is the [LilyGo T-CAN485](https://github.com/Xinyuan-LilyGO/T-CAN485), this board has an integrated RS485 connection that is verified to work with this setup.
 An example setup can be found in the [examples](./examples) folder.

+Another board that should work but isn't tested is the [LILYGO® T-RSC3 ESP32-C3](https://github.com/Xinyuan-LilyGO/T-RSC3)

 ### Wifi power save mode
 It is recommended to disable powersave mode on wifi, to make sure the device does not miss UDP requests sent.